FAQ

 Q: Are there any other costs?

 A: Families are required to register with Volleyball BC (which includes insurance and registration with Volleyball Canada) through SportLomo.
-Instructions on how to do this will be sent to families when teams have been formed.
+Instructions on how to do this will be sent to families when teams have been formed after tryouts.
 Teams may attend extra tournaments that are not budgeted at the start of the season.

-Q: I may have problems paying my fees.
+Q: I may have challenges paying my fees.
 Is there anything that can be done to help ease the financial burden?

 A: The club offers bursaries, payment plans, as well as opportunities to fundraise.
 KidSport BC offers grants to those in need as well.
-There are also other organizations, such as Canadian Tire’s Jumpstart program, which may be able to help.
+There are also other organizations, such as Canadian Tire’s Jumpstart program, and Athletics 4 Kids, which may be able to help.
 Please visit our Bursaries page for more information.

-A: Practices depend on the age group, and the availability of the coach and the members of the team.
-Teams typically practice twice per week.
+A: We establish our practice schedule when we meet with our coaches in late October/early November.
+Our practice schedule is dependent on our coaches’ availabilities and the availabilities of facilities.
+Our 15-18U 1st teams practice 3x per week and our 15-18U 2nd/3rd teams, and all 12-14U teams 2x per week for 1.5-2 hours each session, with at least one being on a Friday or Monday night, or a Sunday.
 Practices may occur on any day of the week, with practices taking place from 4:00PM onward with the latest potential end time at 10:00PM on weekdays, and 8:00AM onwards on weekends (latest end time is 10:00PM).
 Each team establishes practice schedules to cater to the needs of the team, so for example, a team may have an extra practice on a week prior to an important tournament.
+We try to prioritize the earlier times for our younger teams, but this is dependent on the availability of the team’s coaches.

 Q: What is your policy on playing time?

-Q: My son or daughter participates in other school or club teams in other sports.
-Can he or she still play for Apex?
+Q: My child participates in other school or club teams in other sports.
+Can they still play for Apex?

 Q: Are the coaches certified?